wangziqi2013/wangziqi2013.github.io/_posts/2019-10-27-flatflash.markdown

 programs could access this portion of the physical address via OS-controller virtual address mapping, e.g. by calling mmap().
 On a memory access, the MMU will first translate the virtual address to the physical address and probe the cache as usual, and if there is a cache miss, the memory request will be sent to the memory bus.
-On seeing this request, the PICe controller will check whether the address is in the MMIO range, and if positive, the request will be forwarded to the corresponding device.
+On seeing this request, the PCIe controller will check whether the address is in the MMIO range, and if positive, the request will be forwarded to the corresponding device.

+On seeing the forwarded memory request from the memory bus, the SSD controller will begin a transaction to read or write the indicated address.
+One difficulty in the design is that SSDs can only be accessed in block granularity, and the access speed is usually slower than DRAM.
+To solve this problem, FlatFlash proposes that the SSD dedicate its internal DRAM to serve as a page cache holding recently accessed pages from the SSD.
+As a ressult, the SSD memory, which is intended to be used as a storage for Flash Translation Layer (FTL) and other purposes, can no longer serve their original purposes.
+The paper suggests that the OS now should act as a FTL which translates linear physical address to SSD internal physical addresses (which consists of indices of storage arrays at each level of the internal hierarchy).